What causes chronic periodontal disease and chronic

 Isn’t that really hard for most people to do?

 That depends on your priorities.
-Since most people will rarely meet all of the conditions
+Since most people will rarely meet all of these conditions,

-your life style by adding all natural, organic, green whole food supplements to
+adding organic and all natural whole food supplements to your diet.

-To find out more about the best nutritional support to keep your gums healthy,
+To find out more about organic and all natural supplements to keep your gums

-natural remedies like organic, green whole food supplements to your diet?
-The answer
+Why should you add all natural and organic, whole food supplements to your diet?
+The

-lies in the fact that the human body is a marvelously designed living organism
+answer lies in the fact that the human body is a marvelously designed living

-with the ability to grow, regulate, repair, and defend itself when given natural,
+organism with the ability to grow, regulate, repair, and defend itself when given

-high quality, full spectrum nutrients derived from natural and organically grown
+natural, high quality, full spectrum nutrients derived from natural and organically

-foods.
+grown foods.
 A well fed body is able to resist disease better than a poorly fed body.
-In other

-being, because they accomplish the same things that natural and organically grown foods
+because they accomplish the same things that natural and organically grown foods do.
+So

-do.
-When you add all natural, organic, green whole food supplements to your diet, you
+when you add all natural and organic whole food supplements to your diet, you

-strengthen and support your immune system by elevating the health of your entire body.
+strengthen your immune system and you raise the level of health of your entire

 - look younger